tgyeltshen/tgyeltshen.github.io/_teaching/2024-summer-teaching-5.md

 location: "Tokyo, Japan"
 ---

-Facilitator, 2nd Asia Summer Program, 2024 | The University of Tokyo, School of International Health, Department of Global Health Policy
+Facilitator, 2nd Asia Summer School Program, 2024 | The University of Tokyo, School of International Health, Department of Global Health Policy

 ## Facilitator Role - Time-series Regression for Public Health
 I participated as a facilitator in the 2nd Asia Summer School 2024 on *Time-series Regression for Public Health*, an advanced short course designed to strengthen technical capacity in environmental and public-health time-series analyses.